-Strategic reward takes a long-term approach to how an organisation’s reward policies and practices can support its business objectives.
-The concept of 'total' reward covers all aspects of work that employees value, both tangible and intangible, and may form part of an overall reward strategy.
+Strategic reward takes a long-term approach to how an organisation’s reward policies and practices can balance and support the needs of both the organisation and its employees.
+The concept of 'total' reward covers all aspects of work that people value, both tangible and intangible, and may form part of an overall reward strategy.

 This factsheet explores the various aspects of designing and developing a reward strategy, from rationale to implementation and gives guidance on the principles to consider.
 It introduces the various characteristics of total reward (including the elements they may include), before looking at the approaches available, and the advantages and drawbacks of total reward.